 Your vape mod or battery may provide the power for your vaping, but tanks do the actual vaping part.
-This is why finding the best vape tanks is absolutely crucial to getting a good experience, and the good news is that there are plenty of options to choose from.
+This is why finding the best vape tank is absolutely crucial to getting a good experience, and the good news is that there are plenty of options to choose from.

 These options cover various experience levels too, with sub-ohm tanks being the best option for a simple, fill-up and vape type experience, rebuildable tank atomizers (RTAs and RDTAs) allowing you to build your own coil but still working like a sub-ohm tank once it’s done, and rebuildable dripping atomizers (RDAs) letting you make your own coil and drip juice directly onto the coils.